samboy/misc-civ4-mapscripts/old/README.md

 play:

-- make.tally.sh; this generates a file named `tally` (slowly; one map per second or two)
+- make.tally.sh; this generates a file named `tally` (slowly; one map per few seconds)
-- find.good.land.sh; this lists suitable desert/Arab maps in the `tally` file
+- find.good.land.sh; this lists suitable desert/Arab maps in the `tally` file;
+  about one in 300 maps are suitable.

 To run it stand alone, be sure to be at a command line, have Python2 installed, then type in something like: `python TotestraRG32.py 5`